Discover Our Focus in High Net Worth Divorces in Orange County Learn More right arrow icon

 A Domestic Violence Restraining Order carries with it real consequences, such as the social stigma which may affect employment and future relationships.

 Also, where there are children involved, the restraining order may have a negative legal effect on child custody.
 Then there is the prohibition against owning firearms, which may negatively impact the restrained person’s employment, safety or simply their lifestyle.
+Older individuals going through a divorce may require legal protection for older individuals facing domestic violence to ensure their safety and well-being.
 However, the more likely that potential physical abuse is, the lesser the weight this factor is given.
 In a recent case, In re Marriage of Martindale and Ochoa (2018) 30 Cal.App.5th 54, the wife was not granted a renewed permanent Domestic Violence Restraining Order because the Court there found that she had no reasonable apprehension of future abuse.
 The Court heard testimony of how the husband would leave the area immediately after seeing wife, and otherwise took care to not be in places where wife may be found.
 In fact, the Court found significant evidence that wife joined a gym while knowing that husband was a member, demonstrating that she did not have an apprehension of future abuse, as well as the fact that when husband went into a bar where wife was present, husband immediately left but wife took the time to insult and defame husband to other bar patrons.
+In cases involving domestic violence, a child custody lawyer can help protect your child’s best interests, and working with a knowledgeable advocate such as family law attorney Jessica B. Cha can make a significant difference in how your case is presented to the court.

 All this is to say that your actions during the time that a Domestic Violence Restraining Order is in effect can have consequences that bear on its potential likelihood of renewal.